FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 This is a Formula Student Driverless Simulation Competition System.
-It will provide a virtual environment where Autonomous Systems from different Formula Student teams can compete in time-trial challenges.
+(FSDS) It will provide a virtual environment where Autonomous Systems from different Formula Student teams can compete in time-trial challenges.
-The competition will take place during the driverless event, FS-Online 2020.
+The first competition will take place during the driverless event, FS-Online 2020.

+FSDS is brought to you by your friends at Formula Student Team Delft, MIT Driverless and FSEast.

+Would you like to help develop this project?
+Create [an issues](https://github.com/FS-Online/Driverless-Competition-Simulator/issues) introducing yourself and we will get you up to speed.

+You can read all about how FSDS works in this [systems overview document](/docs/system-overview.md)

 ## Repo Overview